forhadsidhu/Codeforces_Problem_description_Extraction/README.md

    -  $pip install requests
 ## ***Input-Output***
    - Input will be url of problemsets
-   - output will be txt file for each problem
+   - output will be txt file(containing the description of problem) for each problem

  # :smile: Happy ~~Coding~~ Contributing :two_hearts::two_hearts::two_hearts::two_hearts::two_hearts::two_hearts::two_hearts: